arwhirang/DDI-recursive-NN/README.md

 &ensp;&ensp;nltk

 Data:
-&ensp;Use the preprocessed test data in the Sample folder.
+&ensp;Use the preprocessed test data in the Demo folder.
 For the whole DDI'13 corpus, visit : http://labda.inf.uc3m.es/ddicorpus
-&ensp;We report the ids of the training set in the "ids" file.
+&ensp;We report the ids of the training set in the "TrainingSetIDs" file.